SMOKE MANAGEMENT FORECAST AND INSTRUCTIONS

 ==================================================================

-Delay ignitions until 10 a.m.
-Follow standard guidance matrix - see section 5 below - for burning units to the SE through WNW of SSRAs.
-For units that will smolder significantly through the night avoid burning within at least 10 miles in all directions of SSRAs.
+Follow standard guidance matrix - see section 5 below - for burning units to the SW through NNW of SSRAs.
+For units that will smolder significantly through the night avoid burning within at least 15 miles to the SW through NNW in or near drainages leading to SSRAs.
 No additional restrictions necessary.

 =========================================================